Paramboia/pokemon-fusion/app/api/generate/README.md

 1. **API Route Timeout**: 60 seconds (Vercel Hobby plan limit)
 2. **Individual Service Timeouts**:
    - Replicate Blend: 25 seconds
-   - DALL-E Enhancement: 20 seconds
+   - DALL-E Enhancement: 45 seconds
-   - Stable Diffusion: 25 seconds (if used)

 If you upgrade to a Vercel Pro/Team plan, you can increase these timeouts:
 1. Change `maxDuration` in `route.ts` from 60 to 300 seconds